ILT and vILT

 - Speak clearly, confidently, and at a medium pace with pitch variations.

 - Be familiar with the content, and tailor it to the participants’ needs and questions.

 - Use a variety of interactive, dynamic content.

-− Content can include animations, building bullets (maximum of 5 per page), graphics, flowcharts, audio, video, flash interactions, and software simulations.
+- Content can include animations, building bullets (maximum of five per page), graphics, flowcharts, audio, video, Flash interactions, and software simulations.
 Your multimedia elements can be embedded right into a PowerPoint presentation.

-- Rather than just describing content, try to demonstrate a concept by sharing your screen, showing it visually, or provide examples.
+- Rather than just describing content, try to demonstrate a concept by sharing your screen, showing it visually, or providing examples.
 Use multimedia elements whenever possible!